In this blog post, we are going to share the essential elements required to create a successful brand video.

 All search engines see videos as a contributor to rankings and use the description of videos for it.

 If your branding videos are not getting much traction, and you did everything else right, it’s time to look at your video description.
-Include those keywords, use original content, keep the formatting neat and tight.
+Include those keywords, use original content, check for plagiarism, keep the formatting neat and tight.
 All the SEO best practices should be implemented in the video description.

 Including but not limited to, tags.